VGPU-Community-Drivers/vGPU-Unlock-patcher/README.md

 ### Other Options

 `--repack` option that can be used to create unlocked/patched `.run` file (usually not necessary as you can simply start nvidia-installer from the directory).
+`--docker-hack` option to patch the driver version to make it compatible with the `nvidia-docker-toolkit` so vGPU functionality and Docker can be used simultaneously with a merged driver

 ### Credits
 - Thanks to the discord user @mbuchel for the experimental patches